golang/tools/internal/mcp/design/design.md

 "name" and "Choices" are required, while "count" is optional.

-As of writing, the only `ToolOption` is `Input`, which allows customizing the input schema of the tool using schema options.
+As of this writing, the only `ToolOption` is `Input`, which allows customizing the input schema of the tool using schema options.
 These schema options are recursive, in the sense that they may also be applied to properties.